-Five years ago, I read for the first time a Japanese version of an old French book, “Docteur, pour la première fois, nous avons parlé le même langage” dit Christina (“Doctor, for the first time, we spoke the same language”, Christina said).
+Five years ago, I read an old French book, “Docteur, pour la première fois, nous avons parlé le même langage” dit Christina (“Doctor, for the first time, we spoke the same language”, Christina said).

 The book tells a true story of a female in-patient, Christina, in a hospital ward in France, describing dialogues between her and her doctor, with 35 of her drawings alongside the text.
 She was a journalist.
 The book title comes from what Christina said to her doctor one year after they started talking.
 The title is very symbolic of the asymmetric relationship between a patient and a doctor in a hospital.
 Patients have their own ‘lifeworlds’ and doctors have their own professional frame of mind.
 As the doctor spent time with Christina, his perspectives slowly transformed from biomedical into psychosocial views.
 He noticed that there was something that a patient could inspire in a doctor.

 The book was first published by Hachette in France in 1979, and translated into Japanese in 1985.
 It’s really a shame that it hasn’t been translated into English.

 My field of study is applied linguistics.
 I am researching the context of doctor-patient interactions, which also overlaps health communication studies.
 I look at a real-life context of clinical practice, and my view is based on ethnographic fieldwork for understanding and recording what doctors and patients ‘do’ and ‘say’.
 I analyse their linguistic patterns, hoping that the findings can inform patients’ voices, increase awareness, help health professionals to evaluate and improve actions, and also prove a theory.
 I am always moved when observing their interactions and listening to their stories.
 Everybody has a story.